 - If needed, our immigration lawyers will prepare a sponsorship declaration and explain the process in detail.

-- Our lawyers will draft a cover letter that will support and submit the application for Indefinite Leave to Remain.
+- One of our lawyers will draft a cover letter that will support and submit the application for Indefinite Leave to Remain.

 - Our team of immigration lawyers will communicate with the UKBA and the Home Office to ensure a quick decision in regards to your application for Indefinite Leave to Remain.

-- Your interests will be protected when working with our immigration lawyers during the entire process.
+- We will protect your interests during the entire process.
 We will keep you informed while the application is pending with the Home Office.